 Things to See and Do in Daimyo

-#5 Nishijin – Best neighborhood in Fukuoka for families
+5. Nishijin – Best Neighborhood in Fukuoka for Families to Stay In

-Nishijin is a neighborhood located on the eastern side of Fukuoka.
+Nishijin is a neighbourhood located on the eastern side of Fukuoka.
 It is well-connected throughout the city and is just five minutes via subway from Tenjin.
-Nishijin offers a great selection of activities and attractions, which is why it is our pick for where to stay in Fukuoka for families.
+Nishijin offers a great selection of activities and attractions, which is why it is my pick for where to stay in Fukuoka for families.

-This neighborhood is bursting with fun.
+This neighbourhood is bursting with fun.
 It has everything from an artificial beach where you can play in the sand to nature trails and pristine parks.

 Nishijin, Fukuoka